DylanMoriarty/dylanmoriarty.github.io/app/_blog/12-MissingMaps.md

 {% include bits/chapters.html chapter='IV' title='Landing Page'%}

-{% include bits/splitpic.html img1='mms/mm-before-1.jpg' img2='mms/mm-after-1.jpg' cap='Landing Page View. (before / after)'%}
+{% include bits/splitpic.html img1='mms/mm-before-1.jpg' img2='mms/mm-after-1.jpg' cap='Landing Page View.
+Hover over the image to see the before & after.'%}

 We felt good about the original copy on the landing page, but wanted to better frame and dole it out.